Research

 • Timeline: FY22~

-Social Identity in Robots
+Social Identity in Robots and AI

 • Lab Members: